What is total productive maintenance?

 To ensure the satisfaction of the customer, manufacturing processes aim for zero-defect production.
 Standards for superior quality, and checks on whether the standards are being met, should be in place.
 The goal of quality maintenance is to identify any possible causes of deviations from zero-defect production.

 The idea of TPM is that everyone does their part to contribute to the overall productivity of the production process.
 In order to achieve optimum performance, and to build each member’s competence, proper training is required to equip each one with the theoretical and practical know-how of working with machines and equipment.

 7) Office TPM

 A key role that is often overlooked is the administrative department that works behind the scenes.
 Like the rest of the production teams and processes, the management and administrative functions are also subject to productivity improvement.
-Tins includes identifying and eliminating losses, and contributing to the overall performance of the plant.
+Tins include identifying and eliminating losses and contributing to the overall performance of the plant.

 8) Safety, health, and environment

 The last of the eight pillars focus on creating a safe workplace.
 The essence of this pillar is realized when actively applied to each of the other pillars.
 The successful implementation of this pillar will contribute to a secure and hazard-free workplace.

 The ideals encouraged by TPM is deeply rooted in the involvement of people.
 The main factor that drives its success is the proper attitude exhibited by the management, maintenance staff, and operators alike.